 Pirouz Kavehpour is a Professor in the UCLA Department of Mechanical and Aerospace Engineering.
 He received his Ph.D. in Mechanical Engineering from MIT in 2003.
 His research addresses various aspects of microfluidics and biofluidics, biofuel cells, cardiovascular flow, complex fluids, interfacial physics, micro-tribology, non-isothermal flows, drug delivery systems, and artificial organs.
 He serves as the Faculty Director of the University of California Leadership Excellence through Advanced DegreeS (UC LEADS) program, a two-year capstone program that offers resources and research opportunities for first generation and minority science and engineering students.
 He was awarded the L. E. Scriven Young Investigator Award in 2010.

-Rommina Vedadghavami is a M.S. student in the Mechanical Engineering Department at UCLA.
-Her research focuses on the rheological properties of vitreous in human eye.
-She received her Bachelor's degree in Material Engineering from Iran University of Science and Technology.
+Rommina is a M.S. student in the Mechanical Engineering Department at UCLA.
+Her research focuses on the rheological properties of vitreous in the human eye.
+She received her Bacherlor's degree in Material Engineering from Iran University of Science and Technology.

 Copyright (c) Pirouz Kavehpour 2015